 Psoriasis describes a group of skin conditions that include:

-Psoriasis does not have a cure, but the symptoms are manageable.
-Treatment aims at reducing skin inflammation and making itching less prominent.
+Psoriasis does not have a cure, but the symptoms are controllable.
+Treatment aims at reducing skin inflammation and making itching less prominent and giving you clear skin.
 Your provider may offer topical treatments, oral or injectable medications, or light therapy to ease the skin condition.

-If you need help with psoriasis management, call Crane Dermatology or book a consultation online.
+If you need help with psoriasis management, call Atlantic Dermatology or book a consultation online.

 "Dr. Crane has a wealth of experience and he continues to relate with his patients with a very friendly and approachable demeanor."

 "My family has been going to Dr. Crane for many years.
 I have always had a positive experience during our visits.
 The front staff has always been very nice[...]"

 "Dr. Crane has been my doctor since 2000 and he also took care of my Dad.
 I have always found his staff to be professional.
 I enjoy Dr. Crane's personality. "